Clinical Guidance And Resources

 Opening up discussions like this can help people to identify their priorities and start to plan ahead.
 The discussion doesn’t have to take place all in one go.

 If patients start to identify their priorities it is important that others are aware of this – this will help to ensure their care is appropriate and in accordance with their wishes.

-Preferences can be documented in EPR or the Summary Care Record.
+Preferences can be documented in EPR or the Dorset Care Plan.
 The Dorset wide Planning your future care – Advance Care Planning is available to download for individuals to complete themselves.